Islandora/migrate_islandora_csv/README.md

 $destination = "fedora://csv_migration/" . $filename;
 ```

-Which we will mimic exactly in the `process` section of our migration config.
+We will mimic this exactly in the `process` section of our migration config.
 Just like we declare variables and call functions with PHP code, we can make entries in the `process` section to store the output of Drupal process plugins.
-We'll build up a `destination` 'variable' and pass it into the `file_copy` process plugin.
+We'll build up a `destination` 'variable' using a `filename` 'variable' and pass it into the `file_copy` process plugin.

-To start, we'll get the filename using two process plugins:
+To start, we'll get the filename using two process plugins, just like the first two lines of the PHP above:
 ```yml
   filename:
     -